embedded-office/canopen-stack/docs/docs/usecase/emergency.md

   };
 ```

-When using the emergency errors, the emergency code is the key for the service functions.
+When using emergency errors, the emergency code is the key for the service functions.
 Additional to the specific emergency code, user data may be stored or transmitted with each emergency change event.
-The user data is typical a local structure which will be given as parameter to the service functions.
+The user data is allocated as a local structure which will be given as a parameter to the service functions.
 Due to the fact, that the user data for transmission and internal history has different sizes, the following structure is provided for the user data fields:

 ```c
   CO_EMCY_USR DemoEmcyUsr = {